testomatio/examples/webdriverIO/v9/README.md

    Adjust the `maxInstances` setting in your `wdio.conf.ts` file to run tests in parallel.

 3. **Run with Testomat.io Integration:**\
-   After tests complete, the CI/CD pipeline will automatically generate the Allure report and upload the results to Testomat.io.
+   After tests complete, the CI/CD pipeline will automatically upload the test results to Testomat.io.

 ---